Nutslol/Zip-bomb/README.md

-# skate-web
+# skateboard website thing
-turn any computer into a bomb(not really) This is my second attempt at a website and is still in progress
+This is my second attempt at a website and is still in progress

 I don't have a domain because I can't afford it, but you can still access it.